 I am an atypical woman, which is why my friends would call me beautifully unique.
 What’s so different about me?
 I’m in my early 30’s and single with no desire to get married or have children.
 Surprisingly a lot of women have a big problem with this.
 I’ve been called “unwomanly”, “jaded”, and “broken” but I can promise you that I am none of those things.
 I just happen to be walking my own path in life.

 In my opinion there is little in the world as wonderful as his voice or arms after a hard day.
-I adore the comfort of committed relationship but haven’t found anyone who seems to want the same things I do so it’s been my decision to remain single until I can find that man.
-So then why wouldn’t I want to get married?
-I’ve just always envisioned a life filled with love, happiness, and companionship free of the government and laws influence.
+I adore the comfort of committed relationship but haven’t found anyone who seems to want the same things I do, so it’s been my decision to remain single until I can find that man.
+So then why wouldn’t I want to get married when I do find him?
+I’ve just always envisioned a life filled with love, happiness, and companionship free of the government influence, payments and certificates.

-Knowing that I don’t want children allows me to share my love with the kids I work for, my nieces, and family but still grants me “me time”, time to write, read, and sleep in!
+Knowing that I don’t want children allows me to share my love with the kids I work for and nieces but still grants me “me time”, time to write, read, and sleep in!
 I can pick up at the drop of a hat and travel if I want to.
 I can do what I want with my time without feeling guilty that I’m not spending it on others.
 Because of this decision I can live a spontaneous and exciting life with endless possibilities.
 This, to me, is priceless and something I am not willing to sacrifice.

 I am not broken, jaded, or any less of a woman because of these choices.
 I’m not making these life decisions to gain attention or to rock the boat.
 I am making these decisions because they are right for me.
 I am proud of them.
 I feel incredibly strong for knowing what I want and not caving.
 I am braver for walking my own path.
 I am a happier woman for knowing what I want, standing by what I believe in, and for not apologizing for the way I feel.
 I am in the driver’s seat of my life and I decide where it goes.